farukcuha/DokuYonetim/README.md

 All Incoming Orders              |Orders Details              | Order Status Changing :-------------------------------:|:--------------------------:|:------------------------:
 <img src="/img/incomingorderslist.png" width="300"> | <img src="/img/incomingordersdetails.png" width="300"> | <img src="/img/shipinfo.png" width="300">|

++ You can see all of saved products and if you want you can add new product with prices and explanation.
+Also you can delete product whatever you want.
+The products you have added viewing in <a target="_blank" href="https://github.com/farukcuha/OlivmonApp">OlivmonApp</a>.